 Darke holds a B.A. in Design (’13) and an M.F.A. in Media Arts (’15), both from UCLA.
-She is also a co-founder of Voidlab, a feminist art + tech collective, and an alumni of the UCLA Game Lab.
-Her work has been shown internationally and featured in a variety of publications, including Forbes, Kill Screen, and The Creator’s Project.
+His work has been shown internationally at venues such as IndieCade, Ars Electronica, Game Devs of Color, Vector Fest, Grey Area Festival, Albright-Knox, and Science Gallery Detroit, as well as featured in a variety of publications, including KillScreen, NYLON, Essence, VICE News, The New York Times, and NPR.

 You can reach A.M. at darke [at] ucsc.edu and @prettydarke everywhere else.
 Add him on snapchat for the occasional horrifying spectacle.